Tokyo, Japan Port Guide

 Typical Weather

-Tokyo experiences a humid subtropical climate, with hot summers and mild winters.
-The best time to visit is during spring (March to May) when cherry blossoms bloom, while the summer months (June to August) can be quite hot and humid.
+Tokyo experiences four distinct seasons, with hot, humid summers and cool, mild winters.
+The best time to visit is during spring (March to May) when cherry blossoms bloom, while the rainy season in June and the heat of August can be less enjoyable for outdoor activities.

 What to Pack